fastruby/skunk/README.md

 ![fastruby](https://github.com/fastruby/skunk/raw/master/fastruby-logo.png)

-`skunk` is maintained and funded by FastRuby.io, inc. The names and logos for FastRuby.io are trademarks of FastRuby.io, inc.
+`skunk` is maintained and funded by [FastRuby.io](https://fastruby.io).
+The names and logos for FastRuby.io are trademarks of The Lean Software Boutique LLC.